liqotech/liqo/docs/pages/Architecture/Advertisement Management/broadcaster.md

 It is created after the reception of a `PeeringRequest` from a foreign cluster, which is requesting some resources.

 After having created the Advertisement on the remote cluster, the broadcaster starts watching it, to know the events that occur over it
-(e.g. the Advertisement has been accepted/refused, a network remapping is needed...).
+(e.g. the Advertisement has been accepted/refused).

 ### Features
 * Dynamic computation of the shared resources: